p4lang/behavioral-model/docs/simple_switch.md

 `range` table in BMv2.
 Because a single search key could match mutiple entries, every entry must be assigned a numeric priority by the control plane software when it is installed.
-If multiple installed table entries match the same search key, one with the maximum numeric priority will match, and its action performed.
+If multiple installed table entries match the same search key, one among them with the maximum numeric priority will "win", and its action performed.

 A `range` table may have an `lpm` field.
 If so, the prefix length is used to determine whether a search key matches the entry, but the prefix length does _not_ determine the relative priority among multiple matching table entries.
 Only the numeric priority supplied by the control plane software determines that.
-Because of this, it would be reasonable for a `range` table to support multiple `lpm` key fields, but as of January 2019 it does not.
+Because of this, it would be reasonable for a `range` table to support multiple `lpm` key fields, but as of January 2019 this is not supported.

 If a table has no `range` field, but at least one `ternary` field, it is implemented internally as a `ternary` table in BMv2.
-As for `range` tables, a single search key can be matched by multiple table entries, and thus every entry must have a numeric priority selected by the control plane software.
+As for `range` tables, a single search key can be matched by multiple table entries, and thus every entry must have a numeric priority assigned by the control plane software.
 The same note about `lpm` fields described above for `range` tables also applied to `ternary` tables.